 Thank you for your interest in Don’t Kvetch, Organize!
 Below are a few of our commonly asked questions.
-If you’re still curious about something, please email Tali Smookler with any questions.
+If you’re still curious about something, please email firstname.lastname@example.org with any questions.

 Q: What’s the time commitment?

-There will be three live online section meetings throughout the course, and these will happen at specific times throughout the seven weeks.
-There will be around 25 people in your section, and these will be led by your Course Instructor.
-When registration closes, we will send out a poll so you can share what times work best for you for these meetings.
-We will assign you a section based on your availability and will do our best to ensure that you are in a section that best fit your schedule.
+There will be four live online cohort meetings throughout the course, and these will happen at specific times throughout the seven weeks.
+There will be around 25 – 30 people in your cohort, and these will be led by your Course Instructor.

 Q: Is it only for people in certain areas?

 A: Nope!
-There are people from across North America (including some in Canada and other countries) who are participating.
-Note if you are in another country that there may be challenges with the timing of the three section meetings depending on your time-zone.
+There will be people from across North America (including some in Canada and other countries) participating.
+Note if you are in another country that there may be challenges with the timing of the four cohort meetings depending on your time-zone.
 Please reach out if you have questions about this.